BYDS Core Curriculum

 Our social studies program provides students with opportunities to read and interpret problems, identify cause and effects, and make informed decisions.
 Students are taught to use primary and secondary sources of information and to summarize main points of an issue from different viewpoints.
 We strive to instill a global awareness in our students that will inspire them to want to be philanthropists and social activists to make the world a better place.

-The development of STEM (science, technology, engineering, and math) proficient students begins in elementary school, and at BYDS, our ES science classes integrate additional STEM projects into our already vigorous FOSS curriculum.
+The development of STEAM (science, technology, engineering, art, and math) proficient students begins in elementary school, and at BYDS, our Elementary School science classes integrate additional STEAM projects into our already vigorous FOSS curriculum.
 We have found the best way for our students to appreciate scientific exploration, learn important scientific and engineering concepts, and develop the ability to think critically is to actively participate in their own investigations and analyses.
 Our students conduct experiments and document their findings while studying physical, earth, and life sciences.

 Our new makerspace-style Science labs allow for more time and space for our students to grow through project-based learning.
-Students visit the STEM Lab up to 3 times a week where they engage in self-directed study and practice the skills of observation, measurement, classification, interpreting data, making models, and coding.
-In addition to Science lab time, K-3 students spend time in their homerooms reading, playing games, and doing activities that support the activities done in the Science Labs.
+Students visit the STEAM Lab at least once a week where they engage in self-directed study and practice the skills of observation, measurement, classification, interpreting data, making models, and coding.
+In addition to Science lab time, Kindergarten through 3rd grade students spend time in their homerooms reading, playing games, and doing activities that support the activities done in the Science Labs.
 Each Spring, the 4th and 5th grade students and many of the early elementary students participate in Science Fair for which they must choose their own topic, then research, plan, experiment, document, and present their findings to the other students as well as family and friends during our school-wide Family Science Night.

 Our Judaic Studies curriculum is designed to promote the knowledge, ethics, and commitment to Jewish life, ideals and values through the acquisition of the Hebrew language and exploration of Jewish concepts, themes, and traditional texts.
 The program is organized around our students developing a personal connection to Text, holidays, prayer, and G-d, to the Kehila (our community), and to the Land of Israel.
 BYDS promoted Jewish values and concepts through genuine experiential and learning activities as well as authentic celebrations of Jewish lifecycle events throughout the year.